CSCfi/csc-user-guide/docs/cloud/rahti4/gpu.md

 <style>
-.admonition-title { background-color: rgba(255, 145, 0, 0.1) !important; }
+.admonition-title { background-color: rgba(255, 0, 0, 0.15) !important; }
 .admonition { background-color: white !important; }
 </style>
 !!!
-Attention "⚠️ Rahti 3 is deprecated"
+Attention "⚠️ This feature isn't supported in Rahti 4"

-    This page is about a deprecated version of Rahti, please consult the [updated documentation article](../../rahti4/gpu/)
+    GPU usage is not currently supported in Rahti 4.

 # GPU usage in Rahti